MapCollaboration/NangaParbat/doc/CommandLineInterface.md

 # Command Line Interface (CLI)

-Io order to facilitate the usage of the code, we provide frontend command line interfaces that help the user access the main functionalities.
+Io order to facilitate the usage of the code, we provide frontend command-line interfaces that help the user access the main functionalities.

 ## Generate interpolation tables